Dice Setter wants to know...

 word choice was unclear so, it was decided to leave most of the

 submissions "as is".
-The editing that was complete mostly dealt with
+The editing which did take place mostly dealt with

 grammar was not addressed.
 Stuff it, Ms. Betz!